orbuluh/cpp/concurrency/memory_order.md

 // store to memory, updates not available to other threads during critical sections
 //-----
 mutex.unlock() // release updates from this thread to other thread
-// store to memory, updates not available to other threads during critical sections
+// memory updates NOT available to other threads until they call lock() / acquire the updates
 ```